Chocolatey and sweet fat bombs. These Fudge Fat Bombs taste just like a piece of fudge, but without the refined sugar!

-And, if you need more keto-friendly monk fruit-sweetened dessert recipes, check out this list of over 40 recipes!
+And, if you need more keto-friendly monk fruit-sweetened desserts, check out this list of over 40 monk fruit-sweetened dessert recipes!

 Looking for more information on monk fruit sweetener?
 I wrote a post answering all of your most frequently asked questions… check it out here!

 Lakanto Taste Test Bundle